jemrules/English-IDE/README.md

 - We use **maturin** to make Rust programs into python packages.

 ## How to run
+_Look at "How to compile for other platforms" if you want to use on linux_
 1. Install Packages by running **InstallPackages.py**.
 Alternatively you can manually install by running:
 ```bash
 # For macOS